GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	By default, replicates without matching, i.e. replicates everything from all remotes.

+remote.NAME.enableBatchedRefs
+: Choose whether the batch-apply-object endpoint is enabled.
+If you set this to `true`, then there will be a single call to the batch-apply-object endpoint with all the refs from the batch ref update included.
+The (not encouraged but necessary for backwards compatibility) default behaviour means one call to the apply object(s) endpoint per ref.

+Default: false

 Directory `replication`
 --------------------
 The optional directory `$site_path/etc/replication` contains Git-style